Thunderbird (aircraft): Extant Thunderbird (44-85718)

 Serial number 44-85718 was built as a B-17G-105-VE by the Vega Division of Lockheed Aircraft Company in Burbank, California.
 She was delivered on 9 May 1945—the day after VE Day, the end of hostilities in the European theater of World War II.
 She was sold for scrap in November 1945, but was subsequently registered in France in 1947 and in England in 1984.
 The plane was purchased for the Lone Star Flight Museum (LSFM) of Texas in 1987 and returned to the U.S.

 The plane was painted to replicate the original Thunderbird, above, and made various airshow appearances.
 It was retained by LSFM until being sold in December 2020 to the Mid America Flight Museum of Mount Pleasant, Texas.
-As of February 2022, the plane was located in Madras, Oregon, undergoing significant maintenance work.
+As of February 2022, the plane was located at the shop of the Erickson Aircraft Collection in Madras, Oregon, undergoing a prolonged period of inspection and maintenance work.

 The plane is registered with the Federal Aviation Authority (FAA) as N900RW.
 It is one of the few surviving flyable B-17s.